 Every logo is different.
 Some elements may be integral to your brand and hard to remove.
 Common components that can often be simplified are:

-Now that we have stripped away unnecessary elements in our logo, we can give what is left a little room to breathe.
+Now that we have stripped away unnecessary elements in our logo design, we can give what is left a little room to breathe.

 Giving purposeful space between the different components in your logo helps it become more digestible and easier on the eye.
 This is especially noticeable when we reduce a logo to smaller sizes, such as in a website header.
 Run your eyes over the Windows logos below and see which one is the easiest to read.